cloudcaptainhq/cloudcaptainhq.github.io/_posts/2017-10-04-load-balanced-https.md

 ## BYOTG (Bring Your Own Target Group)

 Advanced users also have the option to configure their own ALB and Target Group.
-From there all that is needed is simply pointing Boxfuse at the name of the [desired Target Group](/docs/commandline/cfg#targetgroup) and Boxfuse will use that one instead of the ALB and Target Group auto provisioning described above.
+From there all that is needed is simply pointing CloudCaptain at the name of the [desired Target Group](/docs/commandline/cfg#targetgroup) and CloudCaptain will use that one instead of the ALB and Target Group auto provisioning described above.

 ## Available today

-Support for `load-balanced-https` apps is available today at no additional charge on all paid Boxfuse plans.
+Support for `load-balanced-https` apps is available today at no additional charge on all paid CloudCaptain plans.
 Enjoy!

 So if you haven't already,
-[**sign up for your Boxfuse account**](https://console.boxfuse.com) now (simply log in with your GitHub id, it's free), start deploying your application effortlessly to AWS today and have it running in minutes.
+[**sign up for your CloudCaptain account**](https://console.boxfuse.com) now (simply log in with your GitHub id, it's free), start deploying your application effortlessly to AWS today and have it running in minutes.